surifirstpin/biplus_documentation/version.3/Visualisation Overview.md

 <center><h1>Visualization Overview</h1></center>

+This section provides a basic overview on visualization and its functionality.
 Visualization in BiPlus creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of the data obtained.
-Based on your requirement, you can visualize the data in different chart types.
-Now let us see in detail how does visualization works in BiPlus.
+Based on your requirement, you can visualize the data in different chart formats.

+Getting Started with Visulai
 In BiPlus analysis section you can configure data and visualization together, So once you share a query user will get a picture and data as well.
 **For Instance** : Let us create a pictorial representation for Customer details dashboard for better understanding.
 In this example we will query  **Customer_name, customer_address and order_value_sum.** Let us filter order_value_sum to limit our result less than or equal to 200000. ( Pie chart supports maximum 20 division)